bibanon/android-development-codex/OnePlus-One-Manual-Recovery-and-Superuser-Installation.md

 * **Notice**: You need adb and fastboot installed for this to work

-1. Download the latest version of SuperSu [here](http://download.chainfire.eu/supersu)
+1. Download the latest version of SuperSu [here](http://download.chainfire.eu/supersu) onto your phone
 2. In your command line, type `adb reboot recovery`
-3. Your device should now be in recovery.
+3. Your device should now be in TWRP recovery.
-4.
+4. Click "Install"